DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2022-07-07-reviewing-course-statuses.md

 - published and withdrawn courses have been automatically rolled over
 - a user has decided that an empty, draft or rolled over course in the current cycle needs rolling over

-This status is identical to ‘Draft’ but we use it to distinguish courses from a previous recruitment cycle with new ‘Draft’ courses in the current recruitment.
+This status is identical to ‘Draft’, but we use it to distinguish courses from a previous recruitment cycle with new ‘Draft’ courses in the current recruitment.

 ‘Rolled over’ shows users that we copied the course from one recruitment cycle to the next.